Monday, February 26, 2024

 The branches of the sycamore swayed in the light of late autumn, like a dappled school of fish caught in the undulating currents of twilight’s cool breeze.
 Or maybe a flock of sparrows moving with the shifting tides of a dead summer.
 The breath of the wind felt gentle on my cheek.
 Its strength was evident in the way it managed to manipulate the tree’s great limbs.
 Do the weather’s currents gain power with altitude, or do objects closer to nature simply respond with more alacrity to her whims?

 Beneath the great canopy of the tree, the grass was sparse in its shade--a contrast to the golden-green of the fields extending beyond the borders of her shadow.
-It was on that patchy ground that I layed, when the sound of approaching footsteps stirred me from my reverie.
+It was on that patchy ground that I laid, when the sound of approaching footsteps stirred me from my reverie.

 “You know, I’ve probably listened to you go on and on about this place about a thousand times, but actually seeing it for myself…well, I guess I can understand why you find it so special.”